A man walking along a beach was overwhelmed by the sight of hundreds of stranded starfish.

 Holding out the starfish in his hand he replied, "It makes a difference to this one."

-For over four decades the Regina Humane Society has made a difference, one-by-one, for animals in our community.
+For fifty years the Regina Humane Society has made a difference, one-by-one, for animals in our community.
 Hungry animals rescued from the cold have full tummies and a warm place to sleep.
 Others who have been neglected or abused have found a place to be safe, to trust and to be loved.
 Fluffy blankets, toys and treats for pets whose owners can no longer care for them make a kennel seem like a home.

 - cares for homeless and neglected cats, dogs and other domestic animals